Memory vs. Storage: Choosing a Data Storage Solution

 When it comes to data storage, the terms "memory" and "storage" hold multiple meanings.
 Memory often refers to primary storage, most commonly Random Access Memory(RAM), while storage refers to secondary storage.
-Two popular examples of secondary storage are hard disk drives(HDD) and its newer form, solid state drives(SSD).
+Two popular examples of secondary storage are hard disk drives(HDD) and its newer form, solid state drives(SSD or NVMe).

 Retrieving data stored in RAM is faster than retrieving data from storage, but RAM's drawback is that the data is volatile.
 This means the data stored in RAM is temporary and gets wiped out as soon as the computer is turned off or experiences an outage.
 On the other hand, data in storage is known for being non-volatile and more permanent since it can last through a power disruption.

-RAM comes in handy if your business needs to regularly handle simultaneous tasks on multiple programs or apps, while storage is helpful if your business needs to store large volumes of data and software.
+RAM comes in handy if your business needs to regularly handle simultaneous tasks on multiple applications or need maximum performance from your database, while storage is helpful if your business needs to store large volumes of data and software.